HolyCorn-Software/system/system-changes.md

 .

-Improved speed of the frontend caching algorithm.
+Improved UX of the frontend loader.